edthedev/edthedev.github.io/art/live/index.md

 + The sky algorithm is subtly shifted to later evening, to justify the presence of the candle.

 "}
+    - {id: "tree", name: "Tree - 2021 May 6", desc: "This was an interesting technical challenge to create random branching rules that feel natural.
+Most of the effort on the background was to give the tree a space to feel more alive."}
     - {id: "waves", name: "Waves - 2021 May 2", desc: "This is the first sketch where I felt confident enough to try a non-abstract subject."}
     - {id: "sketch1", name: "Sketch - 2021 April 18", desc: "